BahramJannesar/WebScrapingLecture/README.md

 **Writing code :**

 You can hire a developer to build custom data extraction software for your specific requirement.
 The developer can in-turn make use of web scraping APIs which helps him/her develop the software easily.
 For example apify.com lets you easily get APIs to scrape data from any website.

+### What is the best programming language for Web Scraping ?

+Python is mostly known as the best web scraper language.
+It’s more like an all-rounder and can handle most of the web crawling related processes smoothly and these highly evolved web scraping libraries make Python the best language for web scraping.

+#### Python libraries for Web Scraping :

+**Scrapy** and **Beautiful Soup** are among the widely used frameworks based on Python that makes scraping using this language such an easy route to take.

+**Beautiful Soup :**